2011 Iraqi protests: 26 February

 Protests were diminished from the 25 February "Day of Rage," due to the deaths that resulted during it.
 Hundreds were detained by Iraqi security forces, including journalists, artists, and intellectuals.
 One of the artists that was arrested, Hussam al-Ssair, later stated that "It was like they were dealing with a bunch of al-Qaeda operatives, not a group of journalists."

 16 March

 New protests arose at Baghdad and Basra against the Saudi-led intervention in Bahrain.

 17 March

-At Kerbela about 3,000 people demonstrated against Saudi-Arabia.
+At Kerbela about 3,000 people demonstrated against Saudi Arabia.
 Nouri al-Maliki criticized the Saudi intervention.

 April–May

-Beginning on 9 April 2011, the 8th anniversary of the fall of Saddam Hussein, the protests escalated with thousands protesting in Baghdad's Tahrir Square and all over the country.
-The protests extended to anger at the US occupation and culminated on 26 May 2011 with a demonstration organized by Muqtada al-Sadr.
+Beginning on 9 April 2011, the 8th anniversary of the fall of Saddam Hussein, the protests escalated with thousands protesting in Baghdad's Tahrir Square (Liberation Square) and all over the country.
+The protests extended to anger at the US occupation, and culminated on 26 May 2011 with a demonstration organized by Muqtada al-Sadr.
 Reports of participants vary from 100 thousand (Iraq's official Al Sabaah) to half a million people (Baghdad's independent New Sabah [ar]).
 (The highest figures are not unlikely, as similar protests by Muqtada al-Sadr have drawn up to a million people, as in 2007 and 2012.)